Emotional Continuity in Film

-Theatre, Theater and Film all need Emotional Continuity in order to have art function as life instead of non functional works.
+Theatre, Theater and Film all need Emotional Continuity in order to have art function as life instead of non-functional works.
 It is interesting how these connect together as many Actors forget to use Emotional Preparation Techniques to achieve continuity.

 The most important thing is that the Actor catches their own impulses to follow through safely emitting their emotion into the picture.
 Film as theatre will connect with audience functions.
 There is an aura of connection when the Emotional Continuity matches from scene to scene.

 What are the Keys to Matching Emotional Continuity?

-To match emotional continuity you must learn how to not only catch the moment but catch the impulse.
+To match emotional continuity, you must learn how to not only catch the moment but catch the impulse.
 You are looking to find the impulse within yourself before your action.
 However, if you don’t have control of your impulses you need to stop working and go back to a theater and practice catching the neurotic impulses safely.

-At the same time a heady Actor doesn’t receive emotionally, so you must balance the two things to achieve functioning.
-It is simple to understand that you both loose control and gain functioning within a new reality if you are truly present in film or theatre.
+At the same time a logical Actor doesn’t receive emotionally, so you must balance the two things to achieve functioning.
+It is simple to understand that you both lose control and gain functioning within a new reality if you are truly present in film or theatre.

 There are excellent examples, but only a few of Emotional Continuity in film.
 The majority of the techniques are forced and portraits of Art rather than living artistic functions.
-This means that the Actors are forcing moments rather then relaxing into the experience of what happens.
+This means that the Actors are forcing moments rather than relaxing into the experience of what happens.